nbrest/kamehouse/README.md

 [VlcRc](kamehouse-vlcrc/README.md)

-The modules commons, commons-core and commons-test are jar libraries imported by the other java modules.
+The modules **commons**, **commons-core** and **commons-test** are jar libraries imported by the other java modules.

-Cmd is a command line tool written in java for tasks that are better to execute through the command line rather than through a webapp.
+**Cmd** is a command line tool written in java for tasks that are better to execute through the command line rather than through a webapp.

-GRoot is a webapp built with js and php to do admin stuff I usually do through the command line.
+**GRoot** is a webapp built with js and php to do admin stuff I usually do through the command line.

-Shell is a collection of most of my shell scripts.
+**Shell** is a collection of most of my shell scripts.
 Some of them are called from GRoot to execute admin tasks.

 All the other modules are webapps deployable to tomcat.
 All of them are API based except for the UI module that contains the frontend code and connects